The large structures of Grothendieck founded on finite order arithmetic: Large-structure tools

 and arrows are \emph{homotopy classes} of maps between complexes.
 Quasi-coherent sheaves are those closest to the geometry of a scheme, but this sets no bound on cardinality and does not affect the set theory involved.
 Complexes and homotopy classes are sets, provably existing in MC.\@ The derived category $D(X)$ is a certain calculus of fractions on $\mathcal{K}(X)$ \citep[pp.~678ff.]{EisComm}.

-\citet[p.~386]{WeibelIntro} shows how to cut the equivalence classes of fractions down to sets for many cases of interest including modules on schemes.
-But he uses countable replacement (so that sequences of cardinals have suprema).
-This is far stronger than ZC as it implies existence of uncountably many ZC universes.
-By using MTT instead we avoid all replacement and use no special facts about schemes.
+\citet[p.~386]{WeibelIntro} cuts the classes of fractions down to sets for many important cases including modules on schemes.
+But he uses countable replacement so that sequences of cardinals have suprema.
+MTT avoids replacement and these sequences of cardinals and does not limit the cases.

 Here the class category is $\smcat{K}(X)$ and $\Sigma$ is the class of \emph{quasi-isomorphisms}, the homotopy classes inducing isomorphisms in all degrees of cohomology.
 For fixed $A,B$ the relevant pairs are